sidharthv96/blog/content/posts/selfemployment.md

 - Keeping track of payments
 - Filing monthly taxes
 - Paying quarterly taxes
-- Year end audits
+- Year-end audits
-- Keeping Reciepts, Expense reports
+- Keeping Receipts, Expense reports

 Things add up, and it's a bit overwhelming for a newcomer.
 Having a few sources of support can help.
 [Remote Indian](https://remoteindian.com) has helped me beyond imagination.
 I cannot be thankful enough for the community over there who helped navigate the choppy waters.

-A good CA helps, I had to go trough 3 CAs before I finally connected with [Prasad Bhutada](mailto:prasad.bhutada@bnbca.in), another RemoteIndian member.
+A good CA helps, I had to go through 3 CAs before I finally connected with [Prasad Bhutada](mailto:prasad.bhutada@bnbca.in), another RemoteIndian member.

 ## Insurance

-Get a good Health insurance and a Term insurance if you have dependents.
+Get good Health insurance and Term insurance if you have dependents.

 Selecting one can be a daunting task.
 The #finance channel in RemoteIndian was a treasure trove of info.